OVERVIEW: A New CCC

 Differing from the original organization, the new CCC might go beyond national boundaries to address the regional reality of the environment and climate change.

 The climate crisis calls for action in this decade.
 It is the youth of the world who most clearly see the dangers, protesting across the world, assembling at official gatherings like COP25 in Madrid, Spain demanding governments take faster action to stop climate change.
-Now, while there is still a chance to respond, the proposed new CCC, Climate Conservation Corps, would harness the energy, idealism, action-commitment, and innovative thinking of the very generation that must face, and solve, the climate crisis.
+What will happen in Glasgow, November 2021?
+Now, while there is still a chance to respond, the proposed new 4C, Civilian Climate Conservation Corps, could harness the energy, idealism, action-commitment, and innovative thinking of the very generation that must face, and solve, the climate crisis.
 It is the rising generation that will plant the new world.

 All mobilization models might build in four stages: purpose, structure, resourcing, guidance.
 As we explore ways in which people have moved forward together throughout history, we may find ways to mobilize a successful response to climate change.